tewhatuora/api-standards/docs/api-security/08-SecuringAPIswithOAuth2andOpenIDConnect.md

 ## Token Types

 Both OAuth 2 and OpenID Connect utilise tokens however there are a number of mechanisms used to obtain them.
-These are sometimes refereed to as `grant flows`.
+These are sometimes referred to as `grant flows`.
 Different tokens can be used for different purposes.

 |Token Type | Description |Grant Flow Used|
 |---|---|---|